MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inventory-purchasing-returns-overview.md

 - Distribution centers
 - Loading docks

-Inventory at each warehouse is updated based on used work order products, purchase orders returns, adjustments, and transfers.
+Inventory at each warehouse is updated based on used work order products, purchase order returns, adjustments, and transfers.
 Updates are recorded in the related **Product Inventory** table.

 :::image type="content" source="media/inventory-product-inventory.svg" alt-text="Screenshot of product inventory in the main warehouse.":::